Training for 10

 Bring your team and join the conversation on how to be an effective youth worker in an evolving teenage culture.

 Jonathan Odom has been involved in youth ministry for the past 10 years.
 As the Pastor of Youth Ministry at Beavercreek Nazarene, he has worked to re-imagine how the church does youth ministry.
 Jonathan earned a Bachelor of Arts in Sociology at Southeastern Oklahoma State University, a Master of Arts in Spiritual Formation from Northwest Nazarene University, and is an ordained elder in the Church of the Nazarene.
-Jonathan enjoys coffee, running, long hikes, spirited debates with his co-workers, and living life with his wife, Kelli, and 3 year old daughter, Evelynn.
+Jonathan enjoys coffee, running, long hikes, and living life with his wife, Kelli, and 3 year old daughter, Evelynn.